 1/4 cup butter (can be swapped for olive oil or dairy-free butter of your choice)

 2. Place chopped broccoli, spring onion, and garlic into the food processor and pulse until the mix becomes very fine and almost paste-like.

 3. Remove the broccoli mix from the food processor into a mixing bowl.
-Add coconut flour, Greek yogurt, eggs and salt and chickpea flour.
+Add coconut flour, butter, eggs and salt and other flour.

 4. Use a fork to mix together until the texture forms a moist and thick batter with the consistency of pudding.
 If batter is too runny, add a little extra flour of your choice.
-If batter is too thick, add a little extra Greek yogurt.
+If batter is too thick, add a little extra butter.

 5. Line a bread pan with parchment paper and pour in batter.

 6. Place in the middle rack for 45 minutes.

 7. After 45 minutes, raise temperature to 425°F for 10-15 minutes or until the crust becomes lightly browned.
 You should be able to insert a fork that comes out clean, or push the top to ensure the bread has become solid and bouncy.